ovh/docs/pages/bare_metal_cloud/dedicated_servers/esxi-partitioning/guide.de-de.md

 ![Template selection](images/reinstalling-your-server-01.png){.thumbnail}

-Then choose `Virtualisation`{.action}, `UNIX`{.action} and choose the version of ESXi you want to install on your dedicated server.
+Then choose `Virtualisation`{.action}, `UNIX`{.action} and select the version of ESXi you want to install on your dedicated server.

 > [!primary]
 >
-> The option `Customise the hardware RAID configuration`{.action} is available only if your dedicated server has a hardware RAID controller.
+> The `Customise the hardware RAID configuration`{.action} option is only available if your dedicated server has a hardware RAID controller.
 >

 > [!primary]
 >
-> The option `Customise the partition configuration`{.action} is not available, for the reasons explained above.
+> The `Customise the partition configuration`{.action} option is not available, for the above reasons.
 >

 Choose the disk group on which you want ESXi to be installed.
 Note that only the first disk of this group will be used to install the OS.
 Find more information in [this guide](/pages/bare_metal_cloud/dedicated_servers/install_hybrid).